 Calendar for Handbooks – Shannon gave overview of dates of SVFSC activities and events for the parent handbook to make sure everything is correct.

-Senior skaters – Angel Shannon took care of this senior banners last year.
+Senior skaters – Angel took care of senior banners last year.
 Grippers made the banners last year.
 Shannon will help again with planning this again this year.
 4 seniors this year.

 Future meeting dates – all times 6:30 p.m.

-October 1, 2023 moved to avoid (also kick-off party, propose moving date to Oct.
-1)
+October 1, 2023 moved to avoid kick-off party

-November 5, 2023, propose moving to Nov.
-5 moved due to conflicts
+November 5, 2023, moved due to conflicts

 December 10, 2023